Cardinals vs. Giants Player Props Betting Odds

-LaMonte Wade Jr and Paul Goldschmidt are two of the top players with prop bets for the taking when the San Francisco Giants and the St. Louis Cardinals meet at Busch Stadium on Monday (first pitch at 7:45 PM ET).
+Paul Goldschmidt and LaMonte Wade Jr are two of the players with prop bets available when the St. Louis Cardinals and the San Francisco Giants meet at Busch Stadium on Tuesday (first pitch at 7:45 PM ET).

 Bet on this matchup or its props with BetMGM!